quii/learn-go-with-tests/databases.md

 Some storage systems, like the filesystem, can be effective for one-off or small amounts of storage, but they fall short for larger application, for a number of reasons.

-This is why most software applications, large and small, opt for storage systems that can provide
+This is why most software applications, large and small, opt for storage systems that can provide:

--   Reliability: The data you want is there when you need it
+-   Reliability: The data you want is there when you need it.
 -   Concurrency: Imagine thousands of users accessing simultaneously.
--   Consistent: You expect the same inputs to produce the same results
+-   Consistent: You expect the same inputs to produce the same results.
--   Durable: Data should remain there even in case of a system failure (power outage or system crash)
+-   Durable: Data should remain there even in case of a system failure (power outage or system crash).

 NOTE: The above bullet points are a rewording of the [_ACID principles_](https://en.wikipedia.org/wiki/ACID), it's a set of properties often expressed and used in database design.